kyrylolvov/openai-app/README.md

 ## 🤖 OpenAI App

-An API powered web application to communicate with OpenAI, get interesting and funny responses
+An API powered web application to communicate with OpenAI, get interesting and funny responses.
+The app is a part of Shopify's Developer Challenge

 ### Description